The latest round of the survey is open until 29/01/21 and can be found here.

 Click this link and head over to take a look at how the sector is faring.
 For any questions or further details, please don’t hesitate to contact us

-We would like to say a very big thank you to all of the organisations who have taken part in the research so far; and look forward to your responses again over the whole series of next rounds, as well as welcoming those of you who are just joining us on this important project.
-The next winners of the prize draw will be notified in the coming weeks.
+We would like to say a huge thank you to all of the organisations who have taken part in the research so far; and look forward to your responses and contributions again over the whole series of next rounds, as well as welcoming those of you who are just joining us on this important long term project.
+The winners of the prize draw will be notified in due course.

 About the survey: Each round is expected to open and close around the same time each month.
 For further information regarding data, and ethical standards please see our dedicated information and consent page.
 Should you experience any issues at any time (such as accessing the links), or for any further information, questions or an informal discussion, please do get in touch with the project team at CPWOP@ntu.ac.uk or the project lead Daniel King (firstname.lastname@example.org).